Hansi Flick: Manager profile

 Flick's Barcelona also exhibited a dynamic attacking approach, blending vertical transitions and short-passing combinations with positional play.
 The team led La Liga in through balls by mid-season and maintained one of the highest pass completion rates in the league, reflecting Flick's emphasis on close support play and efficient ball circulation.

 He is also known for his detailed match preparation and strong in-game management.
 While he traditionally favors a 4–2–3–1 system, Flick has shown flexibility, occasionally employing asymmetrical full-back roles or compact midfield presses depending on the opposition.
 Under his leadership, players such as Raphinha experienced career-best form, with the Brazilian winger recording 20 goal involvements in the 2024–25 UEFA Champions League group stage alone, breaking Lionel Messi's previous club record.

 Although his aggressive offside tactics and high line occasionally leave the team vulnerable to counterattacks, Flick's commitment to a proactive, high-risk style has been credited with restoring both identity and intensity to Barcelona's tactical DNA.

-Despite achieving significant success at club level with FC Bayern Munich and FC Barcelona, Flick's tenure with the German national team was comparatively underwhelming, marked by early exits and inconsistent performances.
+Despite achieving significant success at club level with Bayern Munich and Barcelona, Flick's tenure with the German national team was comparatively underwhelming, marked by early exits and inconsistent performances.
 Analysts attributed this contrast to the structural differences between club and international football.
-Flick's preferred high-pressing, vertical, and transition-heavy 4–2–3–1 system relies on intense positional drilling and automated coordination, which proved difficult to implement in the limited training windows of international management.
+Flick's preferred high-pressing, vertical and transition-heavy 4–2–3–1 system relies on intense positional drilling and automated coordination, which proved difficult to implement in the limited training windows of international management.

 Personal life

-Flick is married to Silke Flick.
-As of 2025, they have been married for over 35 years.
+Flick has been married to Silke Flick since 1987, having originally met as teenagers.
 They have two daughters and two grandchildren.
+Flick is a Roman Catholic.

+In 2022, At the proposal of the CDU parliamentary group in the Landtag of Baden-Württemberg, Flick was a member of the 17th Federal Convention, at which Frank-Walter Steinmeier was re-elected as President of Germany.

+Flick's father died on 10 May 2026, a few hours before Barcelona won 2–0 against Real Madrid in El Clásico, and clinched the 2025–26 La Liga title.